bbenchoff/bbenchoff.github.io/pages/BusTideDisplay.md

 ![The render of the Bus Display](/images/BusDisplayRender.png)

-I live in a city with some of the best public transit in the country.
+I live in SF, with some of the best public transit in the country.
 I would like to know when the next bus will be arriving at a stop near my house.
-Not just one stop, either: there are several bus lines near my house that will all take me downtown, but they're all served by different stops.
+Not just one stop, either: there are several bus lines that will all take me downtown, but they're all served by different stops.
 I need a device that will ping the city's API for _all_ the bus stops near my house, and condense that into a list I can put on a small display somewhere.
-This should be an embedded solution.
-I shouldn't need to boot an operating system to do this.

-The ideal solution would be a small, low-power display mounted to a wall somewhere, telling me when the next bus will be showing up _somewhere_ around my house.
+I don't want to dedicate a whole computer to this task, so I need to build an embedded solution.

 ![The standard MUNI bus display at some bus stops](/images/MuniBusDisplay.jpg)

 This is somewhat different than the displays actually found at bus stops around the city (above); I need to track multiple bus stops.
 This can be done through the [511.org API](https://511.org/).
-Given any bus stop in the city, this API will give me predicted times of arrivals each bus scheduled at that stop, it's line number/letter, and its destination.
+Given any bus stop in the city, this API will give me predicted times of arrivals each bus scheduled at that stop, its line number/letter, and its destination.

 But there are a few problems: